 Maybe your family has gotten bigger AND you’ve needed to move to a larger house to accommodate that change.
 First, congratulations.
 Second, you’ve probably taken on more debt.
 A new mortgage, a university fund, a minivan.
 If you have increased debt, increasing your coverage could be a way to ensure your family is not burdened with paying off that debt if you are no longer with them.

 The most common reason Canadians update their life insurance policy is to cover an increased mortgage.
-Typically this is due to a number of financial factors, including that fact that life insurance is paid tax-free and fairly quickly.
-This means that a family can decide to pay off a debt immediately or continue to pay a mortgage and use their funds for other expenses.
+Typically this is due to a number of financial factors, including the fact that life insurance is paid tax-free and fairly quickly.
+This means that a family can decide to pay off the debt immediately or continue to pay a mortgage and use their funds for other expenses.

 Since it is life insurance awareness month, it is a great time to review your life insurance policy.
 As the seasons change from summer to fall, take a look at your insurance policy and see if that needs any changes.
 Call Hull Life at +1 (416) 364-0711 or talk to our advisors on social media.